 For extra boosts, I toss in pumpkin seeds, hemp hearts, or a spoon of sauerkraut on the side if I have it.

-Serving Suggestions for a Complete Healthy Meal
+Serving Ideas for a More Balanced Meal

 This bowl can be a full meal on its own, but sometimes I want something on the side, especially if I am feeding other people.

-• What to serve with a harvest glow bowl: a simple soup, warm pita, or a little fruit plate
+- What to serve with a harvest glow bowl: a simple soup, warm pita, or a little fruit plate

-• Turning it into a full anti-inflammatory dinner: add salmon or chicken and a side salad
+- Turning it into a full anti-inflammatory dinner: add salmon or chicken and a side salad

-• Healthy drink pairings for digestion: ginger tea, warm lemon water, or plain sparkling water with lime
+- Healthy drink pairings for digestion: ginger tea, warm lemon water, or plain sparkling water with lime

 If you like browsing more ideas in the same theme, I keep an eye on this section a lot: anti-inflammatory recipes.

-Meal Prep and Storage Tips for Busy Weeks
+Meal Prep Tips for Busy Weeks

-This is where the Anti-Inflammatory Harvest Glow Bowl really shines.
+really shines.
 I make the parts once, then mix and match all week so I am not stuck eating the exact same thing every day.

 How to store ingredients separately: keep grains in one container, roasted veggies in another, dressing in a jar, and crunchy toppings like seeds separate.